 Treatment also involves seeing a doctor regularly for check-ups.
 Treatment often involves a team of health care practitioners, including a nutritionist, who may provide specific meal plans or information about the calories needed to restore weight to a normal level.

 There are no specific drugs to treat anorexia nervosa.
-However, newer antipsychotic drugs, such as olanzapine, may help people gain weight.
+However, some drugs used for other mental health disorders, such as olanzapine, may help people gain weight.